ruthgrace/ruth_grace_wong_resume/README.md

-This is my resume as of March 2016.
-The template was taken from http://www.latextemplates.com/template/stylish-cv.
+Like, 10 years ago, I made this resume using this template: http://www.latextemplates.com/template/stylish-cv.

+I've hacked it over the years as the packages it was using got deprecated and LaTeX changed.

+I edit it using Overleaf.
 It must be compiled with XeLaTeX.

-If you have never used LaTeX before and would like to use this template, I recommend getting (Texmaker)[http://www.xm1math.net/texmaker/]

-To use as is, you will need to install the Adobe Garamond Pro font